dealancer/validate/README.md

-	Name      string   `validate:"empty=false"`               // Name should not be empty Hosts     []string `validate:"empty=false > empty=false"` // Hosts should not be empty, Hosts values should not be empty Username  string   `validate:"one_of=joe,ivan,li"`        // Username should be one of "joe", "ivan", or "li" Password  *string  `validate:"> min=12"`                  // Password should ne more than twelve characters Ssl       *bool    `validate:"nil=false"`                 // Ssl (pointer) should not be nil SslVerify *bool    `validate:"nil=false"`                 // SslVerify (pointer) should not be nil Version   int      `validate:"min=5; max=8"`              // Version should be between 5 and 8 }
+	Name      string   `validate:"empty=false"`               // Name should not be empty Hosts     []string `validate:"empty=false > empty=false"` // Hosts should not be empty, Hosts values should not be empty Username  string   `validate:"one_of=joe,ivan,li"`        // Username should be one of "joe", "ivan", or "li" Password  *string  `validate:"> min=12"`                  // Password should be more than twelve characters Ssl       *bool    `validate:"nil=false"`                 // Ssl (pointer) should not be nil SslVerify *bool    `validate:"nil=false"`                 // SslVerify (pointer) should not be nil Version   int      `validate:"min=5; max=8"`              // Version should be between 5 and 8 }

 type Connections struct {
-	Connections []Connection   `validate:"min=2"` // There should be at least two connections given }
+	Connections []Connection `validate:"min=2"` // There should be at least two connections }
 ```